48x40

 - Inspected before loading per structured receiving checklist

 The heat-treated Grade A pallet specification satisfies Publix's food-grade requirements, eliminates insect evidence risk, and provides FSMA-appropriate documentation.
-The incremental cost over non-HT Grade A pallets ($1.50-$2.50 per pallet typically) is easily justified by avoiding a single Publix chargeback or corrective action event.
+The incremental cost over non-HT Grade A pallets (current market price per pallet typically) is easily justified by avoiding a single Publix chargeback or corrective action event.

 Frequently Asked Questions: Publix Pallet Requirements